censys/censys-splunk/README.md

 ### Configuration

-Edit the file `$SPLUNK_HOME/etc/apps/censys/bin/splunk_conf/censys.conf` and input your Censys API ID and secret, and optionally your Censys Enterprise Platform API key.
+The app supports Censys' two products, and depending on what you have you may have one or both sets of API credentials.

+**SaaS users** can configure the app, which feeds dashboards from the logbook API, using the "inputs" section under the "settings" menu.
+From the platform UI, find your API key under the "Admin" view and copy it here.
+It will then be able to poll the API for logbook entries.
+A logbook dashboard is also included.

+**Search users** configure your API ID and secret under the "manage apps" menu, and for the Censys app click "set up".
+Find your API credentials and copy them here.
+This will unlock the "censys" streaming command.

 ## Usage

-`... | censys [ip address field] {title, ports, banners, description, tls_names}`
+The "censys" streaming command lets you enrich results by IP address.
+Syntax: `... | censys [ip address field] {title, ports, banners, description, tls_names}`

 ### Dashboard